magpiemodel/magpiemodel.github.io/_tutorials/t12_madrat.md

 A * B will give an object with regions 'Greece.Italy', 'Greece.Poland', 'Italy.Italy', 'Italy.Poland'.

-calcAgGDP() will calculate agricultural gdp as share of total gdp.
-Let’s open this function.
+Let's open **calcAgGDP**, which calculates agricultural gdp as a share of total gdp,

 ``` r